Repton crypt is of exceptional interest. It is one of the oldest and most important examples of Anglo-Saxon architecture to survive intact.

 Many visitors are puzzled as to where the bodies lay.
-The Anglo-Saxons probably were quite short, but not as short as the recesses which housed them.
+The average Anglo-Saxon was only fractionally shorter than the average today, and certainly not as short as the recesses which housed them.
 The explanation is that the mausoleum held not the bodies of the royal family but their bones.
 After death, the bodies were buried.
 Only when the flesh had decayed were the skull and long bones recovered and placed in caskets of wood or iron on shelves in one of the four recesses along the walls.

 The crypt is a small chamber, about 16 feet square by 10 feet high, with nine almost square bays.
 Originally it was built in stone, about two metres below the ground and one metre above, with a roof possibly of wood.
 Arched windows open to the north, east and south.
 It is believed that the entrance was via steps down to what is now the west recess.